DanieleCongiusti/Resource-Allocation-Satellite-Communication/notes.md

-&nbsp;	These are increment gradually to verify that the output results do not change drastically from each configuration
+ 	These are increment gradually to verify that the output results do not change drastically from each configuration